kunrex/llm.net/README.md

 Before one comes to the conclusion, yes the project should be named transformer.net but llm.net sounds cooler so I'm keeping it.

-To keep true to the name however, the `main.py` file implements the transformer to create a `word embedding generator` and, consequently, a `gpt`.
+To keep true to the name however, the `main.py` file implements the transformer to create a `gpt`.
 Realistically it could be used to create any sort of machine learning utility based of a transformer.

 ## Technicalities